rschristopher/rschristopher.github.io/src/custody/protocols/basic.md

 ???+ info "Who is this good for?"
-    Anyone wanting simple
-    self custody
-    with more security than any bank, ever.

     This protocol
     is easy to use
     without compromising
     security or privacy (unlike your bank).
+    It is ideal for
+    anyone wanting simple
+    self custody
+    with more security than any bank, ever.

 ## Setup

 ???+ check "Prerequisites"
     1 coldcard (or air-gapped device)